David-Maura-Rodgers/PP3---Blackjack---dr/README.md

 Random cards are drawn and and the total value of your cards and the dealer's first card is displayed.

-The aim of the game is to get to as close to 21 as possible, closer than the dealer, and without going over the value of 21
+The aim of the game is to get to as close to 21 as possible, closer than the dealer, and without going over the value of 21.

 ### Each Feature Explained

-- __Question Display__
+- __Game Start__

-  - The question display will dynamically display every question in the array as the user progress with the quiz
+  - You must enter 'y' on keyboard to begin game or 'n' to close application

 ![question-display](https://user-images.githubusercontent.com/91907661/153291336-e0cd84b7-e701-4b47-8d9b-89fe8de6a1b7.png)